Advertisement

 Closed

-The website states "The waitlist is currently closed."
+The website states "The waitlist is currently closed." in reference to North Housing, which is a development providing affordable housing for low-income Alamedans.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.